jhengyilin/AMR_Agent/README.md

 - `smart_asistant.py`: This script is responsible for accessing the LLM api to retrieve planned poses and orientations for the AMR.

-- `message_handler.py`: This script handles the communication with the ROS (Robot Operating System) and controls the AMR.
+- `message_handler.py`: This script handles the communication with the ROS2 (Robot Operating System) and controls the AMR.

+- `nav2_commander/nav2_commander.py` is a ROS2 node that message_handler will communicate with using nav2 action client feature.(you will need to build this package by putting nav2_commander folder into ros2 src folder)

 - `utils/audio.py`: This is a helper script that provides audio-related functionality.